 * Browne/Bowman were named All-American & 1st team all-conference in doubles.

 * Lindsay Katz was NESCAC Rookie of the Year & all-conference during her first-year.

 * Tufts team won the ITA national sportsmanship award (April 2010).

 * Tufts team moved a formerly homeless family into permanent housing.
 We fundraised the money needed, then physically moved the family into a permanent home.

-*Kate Roiter Bayard is currently in her ninth year as head coach at Tufts.
-The former Harvard team captain began her coaching career at Yale in 1996.
+*Kate Roiter Bayard enters her 11th year as head coach at Tufts.

 *Bayard has coached her players to 3 individual national titles while at Tufts (1 in singles, 2 in doubles).
 Julia Browne won the NCAA national singles championship in 2010.